Suspect Pleads Not Guilty in Hollywood Strangulation Death of Pen Pal, 82

 Kratlian was taken into custody on Feb.
 18 by a Los Angeles Police Department and FBI task force.

-Kratlian and Major became pen pals while the suspect was serving a sentence for manslaughter in a New York prison, said Deputy District Attorney Tony Cho of the Elder Abuse Section in a new release on plea.
+Kratlian and Major became pen pals while the suspect was serving a sentence for manslaughter in a New York prison, said Deputy District Attorney Tony Cho of the Elder Abuse Section in a new release on the plea.

 He was convicted in 1993 in New York for first-degree murder, according to a criminal complaint provided by the Los Angeles County District Attorney’s Office.